 Dave’s favorite wines were full-bodied reds; he started collecting Italian wines such as Barolo and Barbaresco.
 He soon found that he was attracted to the wines produced from the Nebbiolo grape.

 Dave began to study wines and grape varieties in San Luis Obispo County with depth and intensity.
 He introduced himself to the legendary grape grower Benito Dusi.
 The Zinfandel grape is San Luis Obispo County’s heritage grape.
 Benito Dusi, who had an exclusive contract to sell old vine Zinfandel to Ridge Winery, always saved a small percentage of his grapes for home winemakers.
 Dave bought his grapes from Beni who offered his own wooden lug boxes to Dave to pick his own grapes in the famous Benito Dusi Vineyard.
-Dave made his first three vintages, 1973, 1974, and 1975 from Zinfandel grapes.
+Dave made three vintages of Dusi Zin, 1973, 1974, and 1975.

 Since Dave made his first Zinfandel in 1973, he has continually made wine.
-He developed his own style, starting with the premise that winemaking starts with the selection of a fully mature quality grape grown in the vineyard.
+He developed his own style, starting with the premise that winemaking starts with the selection of a properly mature quality grapes.
 His classical approach to winemaking favors the natural over the artificial as well as tradition over technology.
 He believes “the finest wines are created by nature – they reflect the vine and the place it grows.
 Truly great wines are an expression of nature, not of the gadgets and chemicals that are used so often in modern winemaking.
 So, we take great pains to interfere as little as possible.”

 The Caparone Vineyard